Trust Stack Glossary

 If teams do not share a language for credibility, they cannot fix where it breaks.

-Short Answer
+Direct Answer

 One team may call the problem trust.
 Another may call it UX friction, brand confusion, support risk, compliance exposure, or AI visibility.
-The glossary creates a practical vocabulary for discussing what people and AI systems need to evaluate digital and AI-mediated experiences more reliably.
+The glossary gives teams a shared way to discuss the same underlying issue: whether people and AI systems have enough clear, consistent, and supported information to evaluate an experience with confidence.

 Definitions

-Canonical Trust Stack definitions
+Core Trust Stack definitions

 Trust Stack

-Diagnostic System
+Diagnostic system

 Dimension